-Holding in strict confidence, except as required by law, all information concerning the business and affairs of the employer/client/stakeholder an EP acquired during the professional relationship, and not using this information for personal gain.
+Environmental Professionals hold in strict confidence, except as required by law, all information they acquire during their professional relationships and do not use this information for personal gain.

-Whatever area of the environment you specialize in, ethics is an important component and touches every type of project or activity.
-As such we’ve developed an exam that all EP applicants must pass in order to become certified. (this exam excludes EPts; EP Auditors have their own examination process)
+Whatever area of the environment you specialize in, environmental core knowledge and ethics is an important component and touches every type of project or activity.
+As such we’ve developed an exam that all EP applicants must pass in order to become certified (this exam excludes EPts; EP Auditors have their own examination process).

-The Ethics Exam includes multiple choice and short answer questions with focus on core knowledge as it relates to ethical considerations.
-The Guideline For Ethical Practice is used as a study guide and will be provided to applicants along with details as to the exam administration process.
+The EP Core Knowledge and EP Core Knowledge and Ethics Exam includes multiple choice, multiple response, and true/false questions with focus on core knowledge and ethics.
+The EP Body of Knowledge Book and included EP Guidelines For Ethical Practice is used as a study guide and will be provided to the applicants along with details as to the exam administration process.

-EPts will be educated on this important component as part of their training framework.
-Upon entering Year 5 of their training, an ethics module will be required for completion and preparation to take the Ethics Exam when ready.
+EPts will be educated on the important components as part of their training framework.
+Upon entering Year 5 of their training, a core knowledge and ethics module will be required for completion and preparation to take the EP Core Knowledge and Ethics Exam when ready.

 Overview on the Code of Conduct – Complaints Procedure

-Along with the Guideline of Ethical Practice ECO Canada has updated the Code of Conduct – Complaints Procedure to offer clarification to the EP community and the public on what the appropriate steps are if they feel that an EP has not conducted themselves according the EP Code of Ethics.
+Along with the EP Guidelines for Ethical Practice ECO Canada has updated the Code of Conduct – Complaints Procedure to offer clarification to the EP community and the public on what the appropriate steps are if they feel that an EP has not conducted themselves according the EP Code of Ethics.

 1.1 Policy Purpose and Principles